fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

     Costello, Shane, email:shanecost2002@gmail.com

 ## Announcement
 Hey guys, the class codes are now available at the following links: [planet.c](./programs/week9/mon/planet.c) and [student.c](./programs/week9/mon/student.c).
 Kindly ensure that your Classwork16 is submitted by 6 AM tomorrow, October 15th.

+## Quiz7
+Quiz7 will cover C type string on week8.
+Please review the codes and slides provided.

 ## Course schedule